Top 20 mistakes to avoid while traveling in Croatia

 16. Not learning Croatia’s history

 Croatia used to be a part of former Yugoslavia, and got separated after a conflict in the ’90s.
-Learning this part of local history will help you to understand the identity of Croatia and its neighbors and answer any questions about some of the cultural and social trends that you might see in this region.
+Learning this part of local history will help you to understand the identity of Croatia and its neighbors and learn about cultural and social trends in this region.

 It will also help you avoid touchy subjects that not all locals might be willing to discuss.